PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

-# The GDP race
+# The GDP Race

-In this tutorial, you will create a racing bar chart – a horizontal bar chart where each bar grows and shrinks and moves up and down as the time elapses.
-This exercise explores several concepts discussed in this chapter, including controlling, interrupting and resuming transitions, using interpolated frames, tweening, and managing complex data updates.
+In this tutorial, you will create a racing bar chart – a horizontal bar chart where each bar grows and shrinks and moves up and down as time elapses.
+This exercise explores several concepts discussed in this chapter, including controlling, interrupting, and resuming transitions, using interpolated frames, tweening, and managing complex data updates.

 The chart compares the gross GDP of different countries from 1970 to 2022.
 A static screenshot of the final application is shown in _Figure 1_.
 Open [`Examples/Bar-chart-race-GDP`](../Examples/Bar-chart-race-GDP/index.html) to see it in action.

 ![Static screenshot of a racing bars animation](./images/figure-1.png) _Figure 1 – Static screenshot of a racing bars animation.
-Code: [`Examples/Bar-chart-race-GDP`](../Examples/Bar-chart-race-GDP)._
+Code: [`Examples/Bar-chart-race-GDP`](../Examples/Bar-chart-race-GDP)_

 The project folder for this tutorial follows the same structure as previous examples, with separate folders for data, CSS stylesheets, and JavaScript modules.
 This project has an additional module for the animation code: